m-de-graaff/newsflash/README.md

 ---

-Built with ❤️ for reliable, secure news aggregation
+Built with ❤️ by [Mark de Graaff](https://github.com/m-de-graaff) for reliable, secure news aggregation